-- 5. Lighting requirements are found under Article 5/Division 5 of the Zoning Ordinance. - 6.
+- 5. Provide a site lighting plan.
+Follow lighting regulations in Article 5/Division 5 of the Zoning Ordinance. - 6.
 The lamps throughout the site should be the same.
 The emphasis is to have the same color of light (white or orange/yellow) throughout.
 This will provide good color rendition, help with visibility and reduce contrasts.
-Metal Halide (white light) is preferred.
+Metal halide, compact fluorescent, or LED lamps are preferred, all which are white light in color, are preferred.
 Color rendition refers to how objects of various colors appear under a particular lamp. - 7.
 All light fixtures need to be full cut-off.
 See Photo's A and B for examples of full cut-off wall packs and pole lights. - 8.
 Should post top fixtures be used, these fixtures also need to be full cut-off so that the light will be directed down to the ground, versus horizontally and up in the air.
 If decorative fixtures are installed, they should have the lamp in the top casing of the fixture so that the light will be directed towards the ground (See Photo C).
 This will also avoid glare because you don't actually see the lamp.
 Glare is defined as horizontal light that hinders vision.